-Drivers of fatigue regulated heavy vehicles must complete a work diary if they are, or if they have in the last 28 days been:
+Drivers of fatigue regulated heavy vehicles must complete and carry a national driver work diary if they are, or if they have in the last 28 days been:

-- working more than 200km from their base location
+- working more than 100km from their base location

-- working under any fatigue management accreditation (BFM/AFM)
+- working under any fatigue management accreditation (Basic Fatigue Management (BFM)/Advanced Fatigue Management (AFM)